-Malta collection contains more than 50 examlares of anthropomorphic and zoomorphic figurines
+Collection contains more than 50 items of anthropomorphic and zoomorphic figurines

-The collection of ornithomorphic sculptures of the Paleolithic Mal'ta-site has 20 sculptures kept in the storages of the State Historical Museum, the State Hermitage Museum, the Museum of Arntropology and Ethnography of the Russian Academy of Sciences (Kunstkamera) and the collection of the Irkutsk Art Museum.
+The collection of ornithomorphic sculptures of the Paleolithic Mal'ta-site has 20 figurines kept in the storages of the State Historical Museum, the State Hermitage Museum, the Museum of Arntropology and Ethnography of the Russian Academy of Sciences (Kunstkamera) and of the collection of the Irkutsk Art Museum.

-The collection of zoomorphic figurines consists of five copies, which are stored in the State Historical Museum and the State Hermitage Museum.
+Zoomorphic collection includes five items, which are stored in the Russian State Historical Museum and the State Hermitage Museum.

 Abramova Z.A.
 Paleoliticheskoe iskusstvo na territorii SSSR. – M.; L.: Izd-vo AN SSSR, 1962. – 85 s., 63 tabl.